Skip to main content

 Retry Policy

-Mimeeq ensures that the webhook delivery is reliable.
-If the original sending attempt fails due to receiving a non-2xx response code or by exceeding a timeout of 10 seconds, we will retry the delivery up to 5 more times: after 15, 60, 225, 900 and 3600 seconds.
+Mimeeq ensures reliable webhook delivery.
+If the original sending attempt fails due to a non-2xx response code or by exceeding a timeout of 10 seconds, we will retry the delivery up to 5 more times: after 15, 60, 225, 900, and 3600 seconds.
 If all retries are unsuccessful, the event will be marked as failed.

 Best Practices